 You are now rested and refueled to start exploring Positano and away you go……..there are flowered-covered alleyways and by-ways leading to artisans selling their crafts and more ceramic shops than you can shake a stick at (after all, this is the Amalfi Coast).
 Sadly, many of the shopkeepers are a bit aloof and don’t allow photo-taking in their shops (not even for journalists – I kid you not) Yet, I am a NYC street reporter – try to stop me.
 This barbecue was to die for and the shop was made famous in the film “Under the Tuscan Sun,” when Diane Lane’s character is dumped by the scrumptious Marcello, played divinely by living Roman god, Raoul Bova…………but I digress………back to Positano.

 It’s late in the season but you might still be able to catch a good beach day, or at the very least a lovely day for a beachside picnic and that’s always better than the overpriced fare at most seaview restaurants.

-Overall, Positano is the place everyone wants to run to because of its cliffside dwellings but take it from this Italy travel concierge, stop on La Costiera Amalfitana (at the lemonade stand just before you reach Positano) for a Kodak moment and then head to Amalfi and beyond.
+Overall, Positano is the place everyone wants to run to because of its cliffside dwellings but take it from this Amalfi Coast travel concierge, stop on La Costiera Amalfitana at the lemonade stand for a Kodak moment and then head to Amalfi and beyond.

-Tourist Tips – Franco Paturzo is an artist born in Sorrento who now lives in Positano.
-He’s a wonderful artist and loves the light in Positano.
-His art pieces come in many sizes, from piccolo to grande, and they make the perfect souvenir of your mezzogiorno in Positano.
-Be sure to ask him if it’s a print or an original because it’s often hard to tell.
+Tourist Tip – Franco Paturzo is an artist born in Sorrento who now lives in Positano because of its light.
+He is a wonderful painter and his art pieces come in many sizes, from piccolo to grande, and they make the perfect souvenir of your mezzogiorno in Positano.
 You can find him most sunny days near the ferry dock!